Living with HIV

 We can connect you with a doctor and other support services if you or someone you know is a person living with HIV.

-The Five Steps of HIV Care:
+The Four Steps of HIV Care:

 - Linkage to Care: When a person is diagnosed with HIV, the next step should be to get linked to HIV care and treatment.
 Most HIV prevention organizations that provide testing are also able to assistance with linkage to care.
 In most cases, attending the first medical appointment after the diagnosis defines being linked to care.